 After the training, an open debate started, which was even more fruitful.
 We learned valuable lessons from the failures of the Žilina club, which is now in trouble.
 Few members go to meetings, and none of them wants to take the leadership role in their club.

 It was mentioned again how important it is to have the vision and mission of the club.
-I am preparing a separate post on why this is important.
 If the club has a long-term vision, it continues to fulfill it despite management changes and doesn’t stagnate in one place.
 It is fundamental to determine what kind of members the club wants.
 Is it young mothers for whom speaking is a distraction from their duties?
 Or people who want to grow personally, challenge themselves, and escape their comfort zone every day?
 The managers can ask themselves more such questions, and the result is a basic vision of where they want the club to go in the long run.
 It should be concise enough to fit on one page.

 If you already have such a vision, you can show it to potential members: “Look, this is us; we want to get here.
 If you join, you have the opportunity to help us with that.”
 Such a specific vision can be the deciding factor that determines whether or not someone enters the club.